EIS Awards 2020 - NHS Supplier Information

 Rules and Eligibility

-- The awards are open to any business which currently supplies goods, works or services to Trusts in the Midlands or East of England
+• The awards are open to any Trust in the Midlands or East of England.

-- The shortlist will be announced in April 2020 with the awards taking place on Thursday 14 May
+• The shortlist will be announced week commencing Monday 3 April 2023 with the awards taking place on Thursday 18 May 2023.

-- Suppliers can enter for more than one category providing a different project is used for each nomination
+• Trusts can enter as many staff as they wish against each category providing a different project is used for each nomination.

-The initiative must meet the award criteria set out in the award description.
+The submission must meet the award criteria set out in the award description.
 Higher marks will be awarded where evidence or data is provided, and results are supported.
-Due to the word limit for the submission, you will also be able to provide one side of A4 supporting information should you require.
-This must be 12pt single line spaced and the information should be directly related to your submission.